-The internal intercostal muscle (intercostales interni) consists of oblique fibers, perpendicular to the external intercostal muscle fibers, running from the angle of the rib, posteriorly, to the sternum, anteriorly.
+The internal intercostal muscles (intercostales interni) consists of oblique fibers, perpendicular to the external intercostal muscle fibers, running from the angle of the rib, posteriorly, to the sternum, anteriorly.
 It is continuous with the internal intercostal membrane, running from the angle of the rib to the vertebral column.
 This aponeurotic membrane blends with the anterior fibers of the superior costotransverse ligaments.
 The lower internal intercostal muscles blend with the internal oblique muscle.

 The origin of the internal intercostal muscle is in the costal groove of the rib, just outside the neurovascular bundle, and inserts into the above superior border of the rib below.
 Parasternal intercostal muscles are the thick anterior extension of the internal intercostal muscle and function as an inspiratory muscle, with the external intercostal muscles, raising the lower ribs.

-As an expiratory muscle, contraction of the external intercostal muscle depresses the rib, decreasing the anterior-posterior and transverse diameters of the thorax.
+As an expiratory muscle, contraction of the internal intercostal muscle depresses the rib, decreasing the anterior-posterior and transverse diameters of the thorax.
 Relying primarily on elastic recoil of the chest during quiet breathing, the internal intercostal muscles are recruited with exertional or forceful exhalation.

 Lying between the internal intercostal muscle and the endothoracic fascia is the innermost intercostal muscle layer, which works with the internal intercostal muscles to depress the rib.
 The layer can be divided into three muscle groups: